jkaving/intellij-colors-solarized/README.md

 ### Option 1: Install using "Import Settings..."

-1. Go to `File | Import Settings...` and specify the `intellij-colors-solarized` directory.
+1. Go to `File | Import Settings...` and specify the `intellij-colors-solarized` directory or the `settings.jar` file.
  Click `OK` in the dialog that appears.

 2. Restart IntelliJ IDEA